ctoneal/tvc/README.md

 What To Do:
 -----------
 Well, if you're still reading after all my warnings, I guess you want to try this out.
 You're crazy.
-It works much like git.

 First, put tvc.rb somewhere you'll remember.
 Don't put it in the directory you're wanting the repository in, otherwise it will be in your repository, and you don't really need that.
 Go to where you want your repository and type: